LogFlames/linux_configuration/README.md

 > alias rm='python3 /path/to/rm_with_check.py'

+## Custom python script to run command multiple times and time the averege execution time
+This probably exists in bash...
+But when I wrote this I used zsh and found this to be the easiest solution.

 ## A changed dvorak layout based on 'se'.
 This comes with minial changes.
 The 'tilde' key now has an tilde on it.
 > cp se_custom /usr/share/X11/xkb/symbols/se